Rahul-Sivan-123/D46_Machine-Learning/README.md

 - Histograms before and after transformation.
 - Correlation heatmap for numeric features
 - Categorical analysis using bar plots (`Month`, `VisitorType`, `Weekend`).
+- -Revenue by Month (Bar Plot)
+-Revenue by Visitor(Bar Plot)
+-Revenue by Weekend ( Count Plot)

+iii.
+Feature Scaling
+Separated Features and Target

+  X = df_log.drop('Revenue', axis=1)
+  y = df_log['Revenue']
+Initialize Standard Scaler

+ scaler=StandardScaler()
+Fit and transformed the numerical features.

+X_scaled=scaler.fit_transform(X_encoded)
+iv.
+Train-Test Split
+3. Addressing Class Imbalance
+Target distribution was imbalanced (False > True)

+print(df['Revenue'].value_counts())
+print("\nClass Distribution (as percentage):") print(df['Revenue'].value_counts(normalize=True) * 100)
+Class Distribution (as percentage):
+Revenue
+False 84.367063
+True 15.632937

+Used SMOTE to oversample the minority class in training data

+# Importing SMOTE
+from imblearn.over_sampling import SMOTE
+Apply SMOTE only to the training set

+ smote = SMOTE(random_state=42)
+ X_train_bal, y_train_bal = smote.fit_resample(X_train, y_train)
+Now we will get a balanced training set (y_train_bal) with an equal number of True and False values.

+4. Training the Models
+Three classifiers were trained on the balanced data:

+Logistic Regression

+Random Forest

+Gradient Boosting

+*Each model was tuned using GridSearchCV with 5-fold cross-validation and roc_auc as the scoring metric.

+4. Model Evaluation and Performance Comparison
+-Models were evaluated on the original (imbalanced) test set using:

+Accuracy

+F1 Score

+ROC AUC

+*Results were compiled into a summary DataFrame for comparison.

+5. Hyperparameter Tuning
+-Hypertuned the parameters to get the best score.

+Evaluated best hyperparameters and cross-validated AUC for Best Model.
+Then compared the Performance again.

+6. Feature Importance (Gradient Boosting) and Visualization Extracted feature importance from the best model and Visualized top 20 most important features using best_model.feature_importances_

+8. Purchase Intention prediction
+Predicted few samples.